Artist Talk: Erik and Martin Demaine

 Artist Talk: Larry White

-Join woodworking artist Larry White for a talk on his development with Sam Maloof and his ensuing decades-long practice.
+Woodworking artist Larry White talks about his development with Sam Maloof and his ensuing decades-long practice in both woodworking and art.
 Learn about his stream-of-consciousness creative process and how his inspiration comes from a wide range of sources.

 Artist Talk: Reuben Foat and Ryan Taber